The instability cost curve: why margins shrink even when revenue grows

 Revenue remains intact.
 Labor cost rises.
 Profit disappears.

-Signals that always appear first
+Signals that often appear first

-- rising early-tenure turnover
+• rising early-tenure turnover

-- increasing call-off frequency
+• increasing call-off frequency

-- supervisor coverage hours creeping upward
+• supervisor coverage hours creeping upward

-- overtime volatility disconnected from demand
+• overtime volatility disconnected from demand

-- scheduled hours diverging from actual staffed hours
+• scheduled hours diverging from actual staffed hours

 Organizations that view these signals in isolation miss the pattern.
 Organizations that view them together see the curve forming.